-Also if confirmed, a priority of mine will be to better enable intelligence to inform Department investments, effectively matching capabilities with threats, along the entire acquisition life cycle.
+Also, if confirmed, a priority of mine will be to better enable intelligence to inform Department investments, effectively matching capabilities with threats, along the entire acquisition life cycle.
 I will work closely with the USD(A&S) to best integrate intelligence efforts to effectively support decision makers amidst a rapidly evolving technological and threat environment.

-How do you view the relationship and division of responsibilities between the OUSD(I&S) and the DOD Chief Information Officer, particularly with respect to the cybersecurity mission; developing interoperability requirements applicable to information systems architectures for processing intelligence and counterintelligence information; and the certification of intelligence information systems?
+14. How do you view the relationship and division of responsibilities between the OUSD(I&S) and the DOD Chief Information Officer, particularly with respect to the cybersecurity mission; developing interoperability requirements applicable to information systems architectures for processing intelligence and counterintelligence information; and the certification of intelligence information systems?

 I view the relationship between the OUSD(I&S) and the Department of Defense Chief Information Officer (DoD CIO) as one predicated on collaboration and partnership to align, secure, and modernize information security policies and DoD's information system architectures to support our warfighters.
 I understand that the DoD CIO advises the Secretary of Defense on information technology, including National Security Systems and defense business systems, cybersecurity, and develops DoD strategy and policy for all DoD information technology.
-The partnership between OUSD(I&S) and DoD CIO is imperative for continuing cybersecurity efforts, such as implementing Zero Trust on all three DoD network fabrics to mitigate nefarious actors including insider threat.
+Along with the newly established position for the Assistant Secretary of Defense for Cyber Policy, the partnership between OUSD(I&S) and DoD CIO is imperative for continuing cybersecurity efforts, such as implementing Zero Trust on all three DoD network fabrics to mitigate nefarious actors including potential insider threats.